-As of December 31, 2016 and 2015, the Company and its subsidiaries had approximately 1,700 full-time and part-time employees.
+As of December 31, 2017 and 2016, the Company and its subsidiaries had approximately 2,100 and 1,700 full-time and part-time employees, respectively.
+The increase in the Company's headcount was primarily due to the acquisitions of OGIO and TravisMathew in 2017.
 The Company employs temporary manufacturing workers as needed based on labor demands that fluctuate with the Company's seasonality.

-The Company's golf ball manufacturing employees in Chicopee, Massachusetts are unionized and are covered under a collective bargaining agreement, which expires on September 30, 2017.
+The Company's golf ball manufacturing employees in Chicopee, Massachusetts are unionized and are covered under a collective bargaining agreement, which expires on September 30, 2022.
 In addition, certain of the Company's production employees in Australia and Mexico are also unionized.
 The Company considers its employee relations to be good.